BMW wants to turn your car into a 'private cinema lounge' at CES 2022

 This 31-inch panorama display folds down from a car's roof and plays multimedia content with a resolution of up to 8K.
 The 32:9 format is... a little weird, since we can't think of anything outside of gaming designed for this aspect ratio.
 But BMW says users will be able to zoom in or out while watching TV and movies, and images will be cropped and letterboxed accordingly.

-The Theater Screen is definitely designed to be an immersive, whole-car experience, but BMW said it will work with Bluetooth headsets too.
-BMW also said the Theater Screen can be used when the car is in motion or while parked.
+The Theatre Screen is definitely designed to be an immersive, whole-car experience, but BMW said it will work with Bluetooth headsets too.
+BMW also said the Theatre Screen can be used when the car is in motion or while parked.

 BMW will partner with Amazon's Fire TV system to bring multimedia into the car, but there's a catch.
 While the 31-inch display itself can accommodate 8K resolution, Amazon Fire TV tops out at 4K, which is cool, but not next-level cool.
 BMW says there will be a "country-specific offering" for customers in China.